Infinidat/infi.clickhouse_orm/docs/class_reference.md

 - `readonly`: use a read-only connection.
 - `autocreate`: automatically create the database if it does not exist (unless in readonly mode).
 - `timeout`: the connection timeout in seconds.
+- `verify_ssl_cert`: whether to verify the server's certificate when connecting via HTTPS.

 #### add_setting(name, value)